Frequently asked questions

 How many facilitators will be present?

 This retreat is guided by Kate and Mike, who will be with you throughout the entire journey, offering steady support and guidance.
+For retreats with more than 6 participants, we have an assistant to help with things like bathroom breaks and meal prep.

 What kind of integration support do you provide?